Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 it'd be useful to add an alert promting user to log in if she wants to add or update a party:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="8.4"}}

+> Notice that you'll need to update Party type in the `party.d.ts` definition file with the new property: `owner?: string`.

 Now, do the user check in the `party-details.ts`: